Exclusive: Inside Our Abandoned Student Union

 The University’s motto: Initium sapientiae timur domini– “The fear of the Lord is the beginning of Wisdom”, briefly glistened in golden letters above the stage as our flashlight passed over.

 Following the inevitable decay that accompanies dilapidation, plaster crumbles litter the floor and yawning holes gape in the wall; black strands of wire jut out like unkempt hair that would make a safety inspector bristle at their sight.
-Described in its heyday as “a sprawling, ramshackle cavern, Aberdeen Student Union was several shades of awesome.”
-Ramshackle still stands, albeit with several shades of asbestos.
+Described in its heyday as “a sprawling, ramshackle cavern", the Union was "several shades of awesome."
+Ramshackle it remains, albeit with several shades of asbestos.

 According to other Gaudie reports from the time period, AUSA finances were in trouble, with a deficit of “half-a-million pounds” owed to the University.

-President Duncan added that “if [the Union] were a purely commercial enterprise the consequences would have been much more drastic.”
-(Ailsa Dixon and Fiona McWhirter, ‘Union No More’, The Gaudie November 2003).
+President Duncan added: “if [the Union] were a purely commercial enterprise the consequences would have been much more drastic.”

 Images courtesy of Gabriel Kolanen.